hotio/website/docs/containers/qbittorrent.md

 In most cases you'll need to add additional volumes, depending on your own personal preference, to get access to your files.

+??? tip "Login credentials"
+    The default username for qBittorrent is `admin` and the default password is `adminadmin`.

 --8<-- "includes/tags.md"

 ## Changing the WebUI port